Classic Car Insurance: Agreed Value Coverage & Requirements Explained

 Annual Mileage Limits

-Classic car policies typically cap annual mileage between 2,500 and 7,500 miles per year.
-The car must not be used as a primary vehicle — it's meant for car shows, parades, club events, and occasional pleasure drives.
+Classic car policies typically cap annual mileage between 2,500 and 7,500 miles per year, with some tiers going as low as 1,000 miles.
+The car cannot be used as a daily driver — Hagerty policies allow collector vehicles for club functions, exhibitions, organized meets, tours, and occasional pleasure driving only.
 Most insurers require that all licensed drivers in your household have a separately insured daily-use vehicle.

 Storage Requirements